 - NEW spotted in January 2015, classic Københavner grøn benches in the baggage reclaim area, and in April 2016 even as a #copenhagenbench meme – see my photo

-- 16 Dec 2014: my 2001 booklet has been overtaken by events, not least the opening of the aptly named budget Finger F, or CPH Go, in 2010.
+Back on the ground, my 2001 booklet has of course been overtaken by events, not least the opening of the aptly named budget Finger F, or CPH Go, in 2010.
 No aesthetic niceties here, there’s even horrors! a linoleum floor.
 Likewise my destination, Edinburgh, has changed since I was last there just over two years ago.
 The security area, admittedly too small to accommodate the levels of traffic the city now attracts, has been transformed into all nine circles of hell as part of a £25 million extension.
 And there’s a tram into town!

 Bruno de Wachter walks round airports: